larsnaesbye/Tempus_port/README.md

 # Tempus_port

-An attempt to rewrite Tempus in Rust, using egui and HiFiTime.
+An attempt to rewrite Tempus in Rust, using egui for UI and HiFiTime for timing.